Can I Use an IRS Installment Agreement to Prevent or Remove an IRS Lien Notice Recording?

 The assessed balance is the amount of the debt on the date the IRS originally place the debt "on the books" and added the initial portions of penalty and interest.
 This aids the taxpayer in that even if the debt has grown much larger than $50,000.00, the assessed balance may be low enough that the taxpayer can make a payment to get that assessed balance to $50,000.00 and then pay the total balance according to the streamlined payment terms.

-In essence, a taxpayer with much more than $50,000.00 in total debt can often qualify for a streamlined agreement without needing to pay the total balance to $50,000.00.
+In essence, a taxpayer with much more than $50,000.00 in total debt can qualify for a streamlined agreement without needing to pay the actual balance to $50,000.00.

 As a result of this arrangement, the IRS should agree not to record the notice of federal tax lien for the years owed.